School of Business Administration

 Transfer Credit

 Students may transfer in a maximum of six (6) credits of graduate courses.
 Students seeking transfer credit must have earned minimum final grades of "B'' in the course(s) in question.
-Each proposed course must be equivalent to a graduate course offered by the School of Business Administration and must have been earned at an institution accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB) or as determined by the Department Chair and Dean of the School of Business.
+Each proposed course must be equivalent to a graduate course offered by the School of Business and must have been earned at an institution accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB) or as determined by the Department Chair and Dean of the School of Business.
 Requests for consideration for transfer credit must be submitted in writing to the Office of the Dean and accompanied by official academic transcripts (received directly from the Registrar’s Office of the awarding institution).

-The Career and Professional Development Center offers students opportunities to explore and prepare for a wide variety of business activities.
+The Office of Career and Professional Development offers students opportunities to explore and prepare for a wide variety of business activities.
 This office advises students on resume preparation, development of interviewing skills, and a wide variety of personal and professional development issues.
 The placement process schedules corporate receptions, information sessions, and on-campus interviews for students.
 Annually several major firms recruit on campus through career fairs where students are able to experience a spectrum of business opportunities and to present their strengths and make informed choices regarding careers.